sidxiong/sidxiong.github.io/index.md

 ## About

-I am currently a master in CS student at Cornell and Cornell Tech.
-Before attending Cornell, I got my B.S. in EE at Peking University, China.
-I am solid in Computer Science basics and interned at Alibaba Group and Didi Chuxing when I was in China.
+I love data related challenges including data infrastructure and data science.
+I enjoy utilizing computer system and machine learning techniques to solve these technical challenges in the real world.
+I had two software engineer internships respectively at Alibaba and Didi Chuxing.

+I will get my Master in Computer Science degree from Cornell in 05/2017.
+Before that, my academic background was from Peking University in China.

 </section>